qingweibinary/redux-react-best-practices/README.md

 ## 6. Selectors should follow SRP
 Selectors should only have 1 reason to be triggered, if selectors have more than 1 reason to be triggered, some of the computation would be meaningless, it will not affect program correctness if things are pure, but it would means unnecesary computations.

+##7.
+Component is not a good place to place side effects
+Component should not have the ability to directly trigger side effects, for example network call.
+Because there's very limited way to communicate with Component from outside of Component, which is by changing props that's passed into the specific component.
+Instead, component should fire plain action to Redux-Saga, Saga is a much better choice as it is more flexible, eg. it can aggregate several action, or it can even access state from redux store.